I had two revelations in Buenos Aires last year. One concerned knickers, the other make-up.

 Until S demonstrated, as we getting ready to go out to a milonga one evening, the wondrous powers of concealer.

-So the other day I bought some in the Kirk's sale - Elizabeth Arden Ceramide Ultra Lift and Firm Concealer, reduced from around $45 to $29.
+Elizabeth Arden Ceramide Ultra Lift and Firm Concealer, reduced from around $45 to $29.
 (The EA website claims it was "Voted Best Undereye Concealer in Parents Magazine's first-ever 'Mom Knows Best Beauty Awards'!".
 I'm glad I didn't know that before it reached my bathroom shelf or it probably wouldn't have got that far.)

 I'm almost sure that the sweet-faced young woman who used my own face as the stuff's selling point had perfect dewy skin.
 Sadly she'd smothered it under layers of pancake.
 Why do young women so often do this?
 Because, like me when I was that age, they don't feel good enough as they are.
 It's sad.
 And it's also a horrible commercial conspiracy, and not for a second do I regret the years I did without it, and faced the world naked.